Stop Your Bathroom Sink Leaks: The Ultimate Guide

 The basin is the element of the sink that keeps water from the faucet.
 It has a drain in its base that allows water to flow out.

 Sinks have drains that enable water from the faucet to flow out of the sink basin.
-The drain is linked to your P-trap and plumbing connection, which are concealed within the walls.
+The drain is linked to the P-trap and plumbing connection, concealed within the walls.

 The drain tailpiece is a component of piping that connects to the drain fitting at the bottom of the sink.
 It takes water away from the sink.